-The key is that if you do offer a wage on which employees can comfortably support themselves and their family, it's possible to attract top talent without a Google- or Facebook-sized compensation package.
+The key is that if you do offer a wage on which employees can comfortably support themselves and their families, it's possible to attract top talent without a Google- or Facebook-sized compensation package.

 How do you do that?

-I'm not going to tell you it's easy, but with the right focus it is absolutely possible.
+I'm not going to tell you it's easy, but it is absolutely possible.
 Let's start with some of the basic elements any organization can provide, independent of its monetary resources:

 Purpose is one of the strongest motivators in the modern workforce.